ThinkDataEd/curriculum/docs/unit3/lesson19.md

     100. **<u>Survey Window:</u>**

         200. **Title:** Give the survey a title (again, it may or may not be the same as the campaign name).
-Users see the title and the all the prompts that follow.
+Users see the title and all the prompts that follow.

         200. **ID:** Give the survey a name (it may or may not be the same as the campaign name).
 Users do not see the survey ID.